 540 people trained in poultry, goat farming and general stores/kiranas

 11 Farmers Field Schools conducted with 228 participants

 Revolution in rice cultivation

 The System of Rice Intensification has been introduced by WOTR in Telangana, a major rice producing state in India.
 The SRI methodology has helped a huge increase in rice production in the Kamsanpally village, Mahbubnagar.

 Heat Stress Management (in Telugu)

-Heat stress is a major issue in the summer months of in India in general and Telangana in particular.
-We need to evolve coping mechanisms to deal with the problems of heat stress, at household and community level.
-Read our heat stress management in Telugu for simple, effective tips here on how to tackle heat stress.
+Heat stress is a major issue in the summer months in India, and Telangana in particular.
+We need to evolve coping mechanisms to deal with heat stress, at the household and community level.
+Read our heat stress management directives in Telegu for simple and effective tips.

 Securing Livelihoods of small famers through Group Micro-Irrigation